annakijas1/rebalancing-music-canon/_texts/tanaka-techno_etudes_II_001.md

 document:
 ---

-In *Techno etudes II : for piano* New York : Project Schott New York 2020
+In *Techno etudes II : for piano.* New York : Project Schott New York 2020

 **Instrumentation summary**: piano (1)